defianceblack/lispy-twitch-bot/README.md

 # twitchreplbot
 A small and 'hopefully' save Lisp REPL for Twitch.
 Powered by cl-isolated.

-If you want to use the bot by yourself, be aware that you have to trust [cl-isolated](https://github.com/kanru/cl-isolated) that it is an actualy save environment.
+If you want to use the bot by yourself, be aware that you have to trust [cl-isolated](https://github.com/kanru/cl-isolated) that it is an actual save environment.

 If you want to be super secure just put the bot in a docker and run the docker from a virtual machine.
 If someone can break out of this they probably deserve the loot.
 Kappa (just kidding)